Lepidosauria: Hunting and diet

 Viperines can sense their prey's infrared radiation through bare nerve endings on the skin of their heads.
 Also, viperines and some boids have thermal receptors that allow them to target their prey's heat.
 Many snakes are able to obtain their prey through constriction.
 This is done by first biting the prey, then coiling their body around the prey.
 The snake then tightens its grip as the prey struggles, which leads to suffocation.
 Some snakes have fangs that produce venomous bites, which allows the snake to consume unconscious, or even dead, prey.
 Also, some venoms include a proteolytic component that aids in digestion.
 Chameleons grasp their prey with a projectile tongue.
 This is made possible by a hyoid mechanism, which is the contraction of the hyoid muscle that drives the tip of the tongue outwards.

-Within the subclass Lepidosauria there are herbivores, omnivores, insectivores, and carnivores.
+Within the Lepidosauria there are herbivores, omnivores, insectivores, and carnivores.
 The herbivores consist of iguanines, some agamids, and some skinks.
 Most lizard species and some snake species are insectivores.
 The remaining snake species, tuataras, and amphisbaenians, are carnivores.
 While some snake species are generalist, others eat a narrow range of prey - for example, Salvadora only eat lizards.
 The remaining lizards are omnivores and can consume plants or insects.
 The broad carnivorous diet of the tuatara may be facilitated by its specialised shearing mechanism, which involves a forward movement of the lower jaw following jaw closure.

 While birds, including raptors, wading birds and roadrunners, and mammals are known to prey on reptiles, the major predator is other reptiles.
 Some reptiles eat reptile eggs, for example the diet of the Nile monitor includes crocodile eggs, and small reptiles are preyed upon by larger ones.